-The work required by the terms of the Agreement has been undertaken by the Health System on written assurance and direction of CDPH.
+The Letter of Award was sent by CDPH to San Mateo County on June 28, 2013, two days prior to the agreement start date.
+Subsequent work required by the terms of the agreement has been undertaken by the Health System on written assurance and direction of CDPH.